 Eventually, with regular laundering and exposure to the elements, DWR treatments can wear off.
 When this occurs, water no longer beads on the surface of the fabric, and the fabric may absorb some water.
 (The Gore-Tex barrier beneath the outer fabric, however, will still stop this moisture from getting to your skin.)

-The best way to renew your DWR is to launder your Gore-Tex outerwear according to the care instructions and iron it using a warm steam setting.
+The best way to renew your DWR is to launder your Gore-Tex outerwear according to the care instructions.
 This will restore the water beading on the outer surface of the fabric as long as the original water-repellent treatment is present.

 To reactivate the DWR on Gore-Tex outerwear, follow these steps: